 - Le Mouel C and Brette R (2019).
-Anticipatory adjustment of mechanical properties for motor stabilisation.
+Anticipatory coadaptation of ankle stiffness and neural feedback for standing balance.

 - Le Mouel C, Tisserand R, Robert T, Brette R (2019).
-Anticipatory adjustments of posture allow elderly fallers to achieve a balance recovery performance equivalent to elderly non-fallers.
+Postural adjustments in anticipation of predictable perturbations allow elderly fallers to achieve a balance recovery performance equivalent to elderly non-fallers.